 Running Stealth Initiative

-Running Stealth Initiative will require a different mindset then combat encounters.
+Running Stealth Initiative will require a different mindset than combat encounters.
 For a Stealth Initiative encounter to be effective, it needs two things:

 Avenues of Movement

-Giving your players plenty of options when it comes to routes, distractions, and lethality is very important.
+Giving your players several options when it comes to routes, distractions, and lethality is very important.